- Dogs can experience separation anxiety — Some dogs, especially those that have been through trauma, might be experiencing separation anxiety.

 Older dogs with health issues such as vision or hearing loss may become clingy because they must depend on their humans more.
 This increased dependence is because their world is suddenly unfamiliar and scary.

 👉 If you suspect that your dog’s clinginess is caused by blindness, inability to see, deafness, or another health concern, talk to your veterinarian.

-If your pooch is excited or relaxed around you, they may just need some attention or companionship.
+Dogs communicate just as much as humans, using body language instead of words.
+If your pooch is excited (or a little too relaxed) around you, they may need some attention or companionship.
 If they have lots of energy, they may be bored.

-However, if your clingy dog is acting scared, panicked, or uncomfortable, their clinginess may be a physical or behavioral problem.
-The difference between a velcro dog and separation anxiety is the anxiety.
+However, if your clingy dog seems scared, panicked, or uncomfortable, their clinginess may be a physical or behavioral problem.
+The difference between a Velcro dog and separation anxiety is anxiety.
 Dogs with separation anxiety become anxious, panicked, and scared when their pet parents leave them.
 Velcro dogs aren’t automatically destined to develop separation anxiety, but they can.